Bladder Cancer - Frequently Asked Questions (FAQs)

 - During recovery, what precautions should I adhere to?

-- No driving while on pain medications, no lifting more than 10 pounds.
-Do not get catheter tube in position there is any possibility it could accidentally be pulled out.
+No driving while on pain medications, no lifting more than 10 pounds.
+If you go home with catheters, do not get catheter tube in position there is any possibility it could accidentally be pulled out.
 If catheter is not draining or bladder feels full, try flushing to withdraw mucous, as you were taught in the hospital.
-If this is unsuccessful try calling my nurse, Pat at 720-848-0195 (weekdays) or the Urologist on call at 720-848-0000 (ask for person on call for Urology).
-Although it is not easy to consume large amounts of food, try to stay hydrated.
-Consume liquids frequently and make sure they have calories (protein shakes, ice cream shakes etc.).
-Consume food in small frequent (high-calorie) meals.
+If this is unsuccessful try calling our nurses, Scott or Pat at 720-848-0195 (weekdays) or the Urology Resident on call at 720-848-0000.

 - Will I be tested for cancer following surgery and in the future?